Caspar David Friedrich: Later life

+Death

-Friedrich died in Dresden on 7 May 1840, and was buried in Dresden's Trinitatis-Friedhof (Trinity Cemetery) east of the city centre (the entrance to which he had painted some 15 years earlier).
-The simple flat gravestone lies north-west of the central roundel within the main avenue.
+Friedrich died in Dresden on 7 May 1840 and was buried in Dresden's Trinitatis-Friedhof (Trinity Cemetery) east of the city centre (the entrance to which he had painted with his 'Cemetery Entrance in 1825).
+His wife Caroline died in poverty in 1847.

-By the time of his death, his reputation and fame were waning, and his passing was little noticed within the artistic community.
+By this time his reputation and fame had waned, and his death was little noticed within the artistic community.
 His artwork had certainly been acknowledged during his lifetime, but not widely.
-While the close study of landscape and an emphasis on the spiritual elements of nature were commonplace in contemporary art, his work was too original and personal to be well understood.
-By 1838, his work no longer sold or received attention from critics; the Romantic movement had been moving away from the early idealism that the artist had helped found.
+While the close study of landscape and an emphasis on the spiritual elements of nature were commonplace in contemporary art, his interpretations were highly original and personal.

-After his death, Carl Gustav Carus wrote a series of articles which paid tribute to Friedrich's transformation of the conventions of landscape painting.
-However, Carus' articles placed Friedrich firmly in his time, and did not place the artist within a continuing tradition.
+Carl Gustav Carus later wrote a series of articles which paid tribute to Friedrich's transformation of the conventions of landscape painting.
+However, Carus' articles placed Friedrich firmly in his time and did not place the artist within a continuing tradition.
 Only one of his paintings had been reproduced as a print, and that was produced in very few copies.